pinnacle-framework/Pinnacle/docs/content/models/llms.md

 # LLMs

-`pinnacle` allows users to work with LLM services and models
+pinnacle allows users to work with LLM services and models

-Here is a table of LLMs supported in `pinnacle`:
+Here is a table of LLMs supported in pinnacle:

 | Class | Description |
 | --- | --- |